 "Planning Manager" means the person who is the manager/supervisor of the city's Planning Department, or the City Manager's designee to fill this position.
 This position can also be described as the Planning Director.

-"Street tree" means a tree located in the right-of-way in a center median or island or in a landscape strip or tree well between the street and the sidewalk , shrub, or other woody vegetation on land within the right-of-way.
-When any portion of the trunk of a tree crosses a public right-of-way line at ground level, it is considered a street tree.
+"Street tree" means a tree located in the right of way in a center median or island or in a landscape strip or tree well between the street and the sidewalk , shrub, or other woody vegetation on land within the right-of-way.